hsflores7/project-recipe-model/README.md

 > This is a project from the course DSC 80 at UC San Diego during the Fall 2024 quarter.

 ## Minute Graph
-Here is the code that created the graph
+Here is the code that created the graph.
+This graph was purely for learning more about the data.
 ```py
 def graph_without_outliers(col, cap, sample_size=10000):
     under_cap = unique_recipes_df[unique_recipes_df[col] < cap]